andrewzwicky/TripleAgent/README.rst

 Introduction
 ____________
+TripleAgent is a utility to fetch, parse, and analyze the timeline component of SpyParty replays.

 This project aims to parse the timelines from SpyParty replays to provide structured data about gameplay events.
 Triple Agent works by taking screenshots of the timeline and using OCR to read each individual line.
 For each individual line, the time and any optional character or book data is collected.

 Available Data